Sherin-Hamid/Data-Scientist-Udacity/Project 2 - Disaster Response Pipeline/README.md

         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
     - To run the Flask Web app
         1. Open a new terminal window.
 Use terminal commands to navigate inside the app folder with the run.py                file.
-        2. Type in the command line: python run.py
+        2. Type in the command line: 'python run.py'

            The web app should now be running if there were no errors.
         4. Now, open another Terminal Window.
         5. Type: env|grep WORK